aaaaagold/bfGameAccountOtp/README.md

 This is used when you're tired of bf plugin.

-The current version DO NOT support creating a game account, so suppose you already have one and you don't need a new account.
+The current version DOES NOT support creating a game account, so suppose you already have one and you don't need a new account.

 You'll still need to login via original web page.